leticiac3po/ml_utils/README.md

 # ml_utils
 Stuff I'm making to hopefully make my job easier.

 Metrics.py is pretty much bug proof, but I haven't tested every scenario in Dataset_prep.py.

+## DATASET PREP

-I also want to add video pre processing eventually.
+It needs the directory where the dataset is, and the structure must be: dataset -> folders for classes.
+It can deal with .npy files and images (theoretically, I haven't tested the images), I also want to add video pre processing eventually.

+def from_folders_to_split(base_dir,print_=False,save_all=False,img=False,val=False,split_train=0.7,split_val=0.2,one_class=False,save_dir=None,which_class=None):

+The breakdown on the other arguments:

+- print_ : will print updates on the matrices' shapes if True (default = False)
+- save_all : saves the matrices in each step of the process (class concatenation, train/test splitting in each class, and final concatenation) in subfolders (default = False)
+- img : if the dataset is of images (default = False)
+- val : if you want to include a validation set (default = False)
+- split_train : percentage for training (default = 0.7)
+- split_val : percentag for validation, if applicable (default = 0.2)
+- one_class : set as True if it's a one class model (default = False)
+- save_dir : really recommend having one, unless you don't mind a huge mess because by default it'll save everything in the base_dir (default = None)
+- which_class : if it's a one class model, please specify which class is the training class, super important, I should probably even add an exception (default = None)

-## GET METRICS
+## METRICS

+### get_metrics

 The main method is:

 get_metrics(y,Y_pred,threshold=None,which_output=0,print_=False,roc_curve=False,complete=False,smaller_than=True)